dankuck/dan-learns-python/README.md

 At first, I left it to Python to raise an exception when the x or y coordinates were too large, but then I remembered that there is unnecessary work we can avoid if the function checks for those values early.

+### Step 8

+Now we're ready to create some strategy code.
+A strategy acts as a player, making decisions about whatever role it is playing in the game.

+In my [eighth commit](https://github.com/dankuck/dan-learns-python/commit/b58b6b624abaca801f064fe17deb6fa55ea1c000), I created `FixedStrategy` in the `dandelion` module.
+It has a method called `generateMove`, which all strategies should have.
+A `generateMove` method must accept parameters `board` and `compass` and, for a Dandelion strategy, it must return an `x, y` tuple.

+For simplicity this one has 7 `x, y` tuples that it returns in order.

+#### What did I learn in Step 8?

+The constructor for a class is called `__init__`.

+By convention the first parameter to a method is called `self` because it represents an instance of the class.
+This parameter can be named anything, but IDEs give special highlighting for `self`.

+A function will throw an exception if too many positional parameters are passed in.
+I haven't tried it with named parameters yet.

+When importing you can change an identifier using the `as` keyword.
+Example:
+`from dandelion import FixedStrategy as DandelionFixedStrategy`